-Some people, like this orange turkey (remind you of anyone?) suck the life right out of you, leaving almost nothing left.
-There’s also a risk they might spew it right back in your face.
+Some people suck the life right out of you, leaving almost nothing left.
+There’s also a risk they might spew some of it right back in your face.

 I’ve also thought pastry blender seemed like an odd name for this contraption.
 Anyway, this is when one knife just isn’t quite enough.
 It’s not as sharp as a knife, but it’s got multiple blades to slice and dice you and leave you ragged and bleeding.
 It’s like death by a thousand small cuts.

 This is for when your key support people decide you’re just too crazy for them, so they bore into your heart and then yank it right out.
 Then maybe they do a dance on it for good measure.